phoeluga/ioBroker.synochat/README.md

 ## 1. Installation
 The adapter can be instanciated from the adapter section in your ioBroker installation.
-More information can be found in the offical ioBroker documentation [HERE](https://www.iobroker.net/#de/documentation/admin/adapter.md)
+More information can be found in the offical [ioBroker documentation](https://www.iobroker.net/#de/documentation/admin/adapter.md).

 ## 2. Configuration
 ***NOTE:***\